open-WFS/.github/profile/README.md

 - The third `openWFS` device should be configured to accept streams 9, 10, 11, 12
 - The fourth `openWFS` device should be configured to accept streams 13, 14, 15, 16

-### 4. Run a sound check to confirm that the stream configuration is successful

-This can be done with a Reaper session or the [OpenWFS Spatialiser](https://github.com/open-WFS/open-WFS-spatialiser/) .

-#### Using Reaper

- - Open the Reaper test session (link).
- - In Reaper, open preferences and select the OpenWFS output device

-### 5. Configure the audio loopback device

- - Install BlackHole 64ch

-You can also use [Loopback](https://rogueamoeba.com/loopback/).

-### 6. Configure the spatial panner
+### 4. Configure the software systems and spatial panner

-Now, proceed to setting up the WFS spatialiser and control system following the docs in the [open-WFS-spatialiser](https://github.com/open-WFS/open-WFS-spatialiser/) repo.
+You're now ready to start setting up the WFS software systems and spatialiser following the docs in the [open-WFS-spatialiser](https://github.com/open-WFS/open-WFS-spatialiser/) repo.